76 Best Things To Do in NYC [updated 2023]

 Watching an NHL game, the American field hockey league, is a highly recommended experience.
-Its fast pace and the "fights" between the players while sliding the puck will put your adrenaline levels at their peak.
-If you want to know more about the fourth national sport, read our post on how to get field hockey tickets in New York and get one of them.
+Its fast pace and the "battles" between players as they slide the puck will put your adrenaline levels at their peak.
+If you want to know more about the fourth national sport, read our post on how to get field hockey tickets in New York and get your hands on one.

-35. Take a tour of Radio City Music Hall
+35. Pay a visit to Radio City Music Hall

-At Rockefeller Center you have a date with what is considered the most important theater in the USA, the Radio City Music Hall.
+In Rockefeller Center you have an appointment with what is considered the most important theater in the USA, the Radio City Music Hall.
 Its facilities have witnessed the most spectacular shows in the country for decades and now you can tour it with a guided tour in which they will tell you the best secrets behind the scenes.
 But you can also talk to a Rockette dancer, an institution on this stage.

-36. Ride a bike over the iconic Brooklyn Bridge
+36. Take a bike ride over the iconic Brooklyn Bridge

-You can tour the Brooklyn neighborhood in many ways but you can not lose sight of the symbolic bridge that connects this neighborhood with the island of Manhattan.
+There are many ways to get around Brooklyn, but you can't miss the iconic bridge that connects the borough to the island of Manhattan.
 You can walk across it, which can take about 45 minutes, but a very interesting way to tour it is on a bike tour.
-There are guided tours where you can learn about the history of the bridge while enjoying spectacular views from the bridge.
+There are guided tours where you can learn about the history of the bridge while enjoying spectacular views from it.